odoo/odoo/doc/howtos/rdtraining/inheritance.rst

         :align: center
         :alt: Create

-In our real estate module, we never had to develop anything specific feature to be able to do any regular CRUD (Create, Retrieve, Update or Delete) action.
+In our real estate module, we never had to develop anything specific to be able to do the regular CRUD (Create, Retrieve, Update or Delete) actions.
 The Odoo framework provides the necessary tools to do it.
 In fact, such actions are already included in our model thanks to the classical Python inheritance::